TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/a-CodingGuidelines/Index.rst

    It is distinguished between public (:file:`Public/`) and private (:file:`Private/`) resources.
 In the folder :file:`Private/` there should be a :file:`.htaccess` file, blocking direct access to non-public files.

+.. todo: The emphasis should be on blocking direct access here.
+Using a .htaccess file is
+         only one option that only works with apache.
+As long as we recommend a specific solution we should state that it makes sense to add those rules to the vhost/server config.

 :file:`Resources/Private`
    Contains non-public resources of the extension.